Frequently Asked Questions

 8. How does the 501(c)(3) tax status affect members of Madison Civics Club?

-Members are not allowed to claim a tax deduction for their regular membership fee, because the dues pay for services the member receives (lunch and the opportunity to hear the speaker).
+Members are not allowed to claim a tax deduction for their regular membership fee, because the dues pay for services the member receives (brunch and the opportunity to hear the speaker).
 Donations made in excess of the regular membership fee are tax-deductible.
 Businesses may also claim a tax deduction for grants they make to the Civics Club.
 You should consult your tax advisor regarding your donation being tax-deductible.

 9. What impact does 501(c)(3) tax status have on the finances of the Madison Civics Club?